Kyrk/Google-Fruit-Store-Project/README.md

 # Google Fruit Store Project

-Final project for IT Automation with Python certificate offered by Google.
+Final project for Google's IT Automation with Python certificate.
 This is a system to update the catalog information of an online fruits store using data provided by suppliers.